admpresales/nimbusapp/README.md

 ## Using Nimbusapp

 This section provides basic usage instructions.

 Please refer to the individual dockerapp entries on [ADM Presales Docker Hub](https://hub.docker.com/u/admpresales) for image specific instructions.

 Examples use the [Nimbusapp Test Image](./tests/nimbusapp-test.dockerapp), which starts a single container with a lightweight web server.

 See the [Usage Text](./USAGE.txt) or `nimbusapp help` for more information.

-Please refer to the individual images on [ADM Presales Docker Hub](https://hub.docker.com/u/admpresales) for image-specific instructions and examples.

 ### Gerneral Format